 We then begin the process of making these records available for researchers:

-Once the records are described, researchers can view the collection guide online, request materials, and use them in a reading room in Joyner Library or online.
+Once the records are described, researchers can view the collection guide online, request materials, and use them in a reading room in Joyner Library.

 You may have records in your office that should be transferred to the University Archives for historical purposes.
 You will need to do some review to prepare records for transfer.
 The following steps prepare you to work with us on transferring records to Joyner Library: